-A paperless office with PDF is exactly as it sounds—an office without paper, relying instead upon digital documents in digital files.
+A paperless office with PDF is exactly as it sounds—an office without paper, relying upon digital documents in digital files instead.

-While the concept’s been around for a long time, the paperless office has been difficult if not impossible to achieve.
+While the concept has been around for a long time, the paperless office has been difficult, if not impossible, to achieve.
 Today, however, technology advances have made it not only possible but even attractive to take your office paperless—or, if not entirely paperless, certainly less reliant upon the veritable printed page.

-Scanners are faster and can handle larger loads.
-OCR (optical character recognition) is better.
+Scanners are faster and can handle larger paper loads.
+OCR (optical character recognition) is better than ever before.
 Digital storage is cheaper.
 Services that will do everything from digitizing your paper documents to storing your electronic files abound.
-And, most importantly, a great digital format standard exists in the form of PDF.
+Most importantly, a great digital format standard exists in the form of PDF.

 The Portable Document Format is the best option for storing your digital documents because it’s:

 - Standard.
-You can save all kinds of files as PDF files.
-That includes Microsoft Word, Excel, and just about any other software format.
+You can save all kinds of files as PDF files, including Microsoft Word, Excel, and just about any other software format.
 Once in PDF, your documents can be easily read and made available to whoever needs access to them.
-All that’s required is a PDF reader such as the free Foxit Reader and you’re good to go.
+All that is required is a PDF reader such as the free Foxit Reader, and you are good to go.

 - Secure.
-There’s a whole spectrum of security for PDF files available to you when using PDF software such as Foxit PhantomPDF.
-You can choose everything from using no security at all to applying various levels of password protection, encryption and even rights-managed protection.
+There is a whole spectrum of security for PDF files available to you when using PDF software such as Foxit PhantomPDF.
+You can choose everything from using no security at all to applying various levels of password protection, encryption, and even rights-managed protection.

 - Small.
 (Or at least, smaller.)
 PDF files are much smaller than other formats, which saves you hardware space and makes them easier to send online.

 - Searchable.
-That means no more digging around massive numbers of paper documents, hanging file folders and underneath your boss’s desk trying to find one elusive sheet of paper or that much-needed paragraph.
+This means no more digging around massive numbers of paper documents, hanging file folders, and rummaging underneath your boss’s desk trying to find one elusive sheet of paper or that much-needed paragraph.

-Indeed, when you’re moving to the less-paper/paperless office, the key benefit really comes down to the searchable PDF format.
-After all, you don’t want to save physical space at the risk of misplacing valuable information.
+When you’re moving to the less-paper/paperless office, the key benefit really comes down to the searchable PDF format, which helps save physical space as well as reduces the risk of misplacing valuable information.

 How OCR Makes PDF Searchable